 As you can see, a Roth account can save you a ton in taxes over the years, through the magical combination of tax-free compounding and tax-free withdrawals.
 Using the mega backdoor Roth strategy with a solo 401k is one of the best methods to maximize your Roth retirement account.

-No need to open multiple separate bank accounts.
-Ocho’s Solo 401k Plan comes with an integrated investment platform and full support with plan administration.
+No need to open multiple separate brokerage accounts.
+Ocho’s Solo 401k Plan comes with an integrated investment platform, no-fee robo-advisor, and full support with compliance and plan administration.
 Learn more here.